gose/elastic-data-lake/README.md

 Finding the right size of capacity is an exercise in understanding when, where, and how much reindexing you'll be doing.
 For example, how fast does the reindex need to happen?
 How large is the data set being reindexed?
 Is the reindex occuring during peak cluster ingest periods or off hours?
 Answers to these questions will guide you towards a cluster size that can sustain your reindexing behaviors.

 The bottom line is, a cluster needs capacity to reindex data.
 Being able to freely reindex data sets as needed comes with understanding whether capacity will be available.
 It is incredibly valuable to have a workflow that allows you to reindex data as needed.
 By keeping a fluid notion of indexes in Elastic, we can be more agile with regards to how we think about our data.
 Ultimately, it frees us to choose when and where to put our data to receive the benefits offered by the datastore, be it a simple object store or an Elasticsearch store.

+For an example of how to reindex your data, see the [Logstash Toolkit](https://github.com/gose/logstash-toolkit) where you'll set your input to `s3`.
+The [`weather-station.conf`](https://github.com/gose/logstash-toolkit/blob/main/conf.d/weather-station.conf) pipeline is one such example that demonstrates how you would pull from `s3`, provide a `prefix` for your time window, and then filter and ingest the data into Elasticsearch.

 ## Data Modeling